 Rustic house very near to the sea with private pool and children pool.
 Garden with lawn an trees.

-Beautiful fully furnished luxury 3 bedrooms Villa,with private pool, 5 minutes walking from Alcudia Beach, in Puerto de Alcudia town.
-PLEASE READ DESCRIPTION FOR MAX VILLA CAPACITY/SLEEPING persons
+Beautiful fully furnished luxury 3 bedrooms Villa, with private pool, 5 minutes walking from Alcudia Beach, in Puerto de Alcudia town.

 This 3 bedroom villa is located in Ca'n Picafort and sleeps 6 people.
-It has a garden and barbeque facilities.
+It has a garden, barbeque facilities and air conditioning.

 This simple, small finca with a great swimming pool is located just outside the village and towards Son Carrió.
 In the evening.

-Nice holiday home for 4 persons with private pool in stunning surroundings.This beautiful holiday home is located near Algaida in a very quiet location.
+Nice holiday home for four people with private pool in a breathtaking setting.This beautiful holiday home is located near Algaida in a very quiet location.

 All data is for the next 12 months and all the prices are the average weekly cost (Saturday - Saturday).